JohnOberhauser/Varda-Theme/firefox/README.md

 If the theme isn't working, make sure you setup to multi-account containers addon, or disable `pageAction-urlbar-_testpilot-containers` in `url-bar.css`

 Go to firefox settings and change the font to JetBrainsMono Patched Glyphs from the fonts directory

+Install the dark reader plugin from the darkreader-firefox.xpi file.